The author discusses how formal CAPA training can help solve the four most common CAPA deficiencies and help avoid FDA 483 citations.

 - Safer products for your customer

-If you are interested in learning more about CAPA, please register for the Medical Device Academy’s CAPA Workshop on October 3 in San Diego.
-Click here to register for the event: http://bit.ly/MDAWorkshops.
+If you are interested in learning more about CAPA, click here to register for Medical Device Academy’s Risk-Based CAPA webinar.